jmnlxh/KernelSU_Action/README.md

 ### Clang version

-The default version is zyc clang18.0.0, if you need to change it, you can go to build-kernel.yml to modify it
+The default version is zyc clang1, if you need to change it, you can go to config.env to modify it.
+You can also use repositories such as proton or neutron clang and can specify branch as well.

 Usually Clang12 will pass most kernel builds of 4.14 and above.
-My own Redmi Note 8 Pro 4.14 is using clang18.0.0

 ### Extra build commands